 - Athletics and extracurriculars: Are student and school matched?

-- Does the school teach any collegiate courses that provide college credits?
+- Does the school teach, or offer, any courses that provide college credits?

 Expert Help Is Available

 As with all school considerations and questions, if you're interested in greater expertise and a professional perspective, consider a member of the Independent Educational Consultants Association.
 To learn more about educational consulting and the services of educational consultants, visit www.iecaonline.com.

 Acknowledgments: We appreciate interviews with the following in preparation of this article:

 - Chris Webb, Director of Admission and Financial Aid, Bridgton Academy, North Bridgton, ME